postmatic/postmatic-basic/readme.txt

 5. Replyable makes sure nobody gets too much email.
 Subscribers to busy posts will recieve a daily recap of only the best comments and can jump into the conversation from any place.

 == Changelog ==
+= 2.2.1 =

+- Tested for WordPress 4.8 compatability

 = 2.2 =

 - NEW: Choose to automatically subscribe authors to comments on their own posts (Daily Discourse and above)